 How to roll dice in Excel in 3 ways 05 - Dots

-The ISODD function returns TRUE if the number argument is an odd number, or FALSE if it's an even number.
+The ISODD function returns TRUE if the number argument is an odd number or FALSE if it's an even number.
 It allows a shorter formula rather than multiple ifs or conditions.

 Camera Tool for Even More

 Our final approach is a hidden feature of Excel: Camera Tool.
 Excel has a tool that allows you to take a dynamic snapshot of a range as an image.
-Once the image is created, you are not bound to cell height and width and font sizes.
+Once the image is created, you are not bound to cell height width and font sizes.
 You can adjust its dimensions or rotation as you want.

 1. Open Excel Options under File.